kaichi1342/ChallengePromptMaker/README.md

 2022-10-09  : Version 0.1.0
 - First Released Version

-### Thanks to:
-This docker has been possible with the help of AkiR , Grum999, KnowZero who provided much of the base code that have helped me develop this.

 ## License

 ### *Challenge Prompt Maker* is released under the GNU General Public License (version 3 or any later version).